Cochlear Implant Surgery in Malaysia

 Cochlear Implants Brand: Advanced Bionics

-Advanced Bionics is one of the leading manufacturers of Cochlear Implant systems.
-Their CI system features a unique electrode array design that is designed to maximize the stimulation of the auditory nerve.
+Advanced Bionics is one of the leading manufacturers of cochlear implant systems.
+Their CI system features a unique electrode array design that is designed to maximise the stimulation of the auditory nerve.
 This design improves sound perception and speech recognition in quiet and noisy environments.

 Advanced Bionics also offers a range of accessories and support services to help users get the most out of their CI system.
 These include the AquaMic waterproof microphone, the T-Mic microphone, and the HiRes Fidelity 120 programming strategy.